-This chocolate ricotta cake is rich, yet light.
+This chocolate ricotta cheese cake is rich, yet light.
 Dense, but creamy.
 A cheesecake made with ricotta cheese, dark chocolate and almonds.
 It’s gluten-free.

 When it comes time to celebrate the kids’s birthdays one of our traditions is to let the kids pick out the cake they want.
 It can be the craziest, most elaborate combination they can think of… as long as I think I can make it (there have been a few that were just beyond my abilities), I will make it.
 Gav has a thing for cheesecake and he’s still brainstorming this year’s cake.
 Last year it was this beauty.